 There are generally two kinds of homes.
 Condos are attached to other units; these may have their own pool, but more often they share a communal, hotel-style pool at a clubhouse.
 Houses are free-standing and are generally about 30 percent more expensive than condos.
 They will almost always have private pools, usually screened to keep out insects.
 Occupancy is governed by law, so don’t lie about your party’s size.

-A good rental agency will matchmake your needs and budget to the most suitable property.
-Your credit card will usually be charged a deposit ($200–$300 or 1 night's rent is standard) a month or two ahead of time, and if you cancel, you're unlikely to see that again.
-You’ll also have to pay a one-time fee that goes toward insurance or cleaning; $50 to $80 is normal, which makes stays of a single night less economical.
-Perks like pool heat or grills may incur a surcharge, which is normal.
-Also ask your rental agency what it supplies and what you’ll need to buy.
-Typically, you’ll be given a roll or two of toilet paper per bathroom, a starter garbage bag, and maybe a packet of detergent, and you’ll be expected to buy your own after those run out.
+Your credit card will usually be charged a deposit ($200–$300 or 1 night’s rent is standard) a month or two ahead of time, and if you cancel, you’re unlikely to see that again.
+You’ll also have to pay a one-time fee that goes toward insurance or cleaning; $50 to $80 is normal, which makes short stays less economical.
+Perks like a pool or grills may incur a surcharge, which is also normal.
+Also ask what supplies you’ll need to buy.
 Clean bath towels and sheets are supplied, but maid service won’t be unless you pay extra.
-Many rental agencies no longer require you to pick up keys.
-Instead, front locks are equipped with keypads.

-IPG began by serving British vacationers before branching out into Florida, and now its inventor is among the largest, dealing in dozens of home developments south and west of Disney, particularly Bella Piazza, Highlands Reserve, Windsor Hills, and the Villas at Island Club.
-Two-bedroom condos run from $120 to $160, often less; even something as big as six bedrooms can cost a mere $143—but all that can change with the market.
+IPG Florida Vacation Homes—IPG began by serving British vacationers before branching out into Florida; now it’s among the largest rental agencies, dealing in dozens of home developments near Disney, particularly Bella Piazza, Southern Dunes, Windsor Hills, and the Villas at Island Club.
+Two-bedroom condos run $120 to $160, often less; we have seen six bedrooms cost a mere $143—but all that can change with the market.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.